"It's liquid luck ...It makes you lucky!"

 -- Zygmunt Budge (BoP)

-This potion is sometimes called “Liquid Luck.”
+Felix Felicis is a potion sometimes called “Liquid Luck.”
 Until the effects wear off, all the drinker’s endeavours will tend to succeed (HBP9).
 Once consumed, the potion gives the drinker an exhilarating sense of confidence and a tremendous sense of opportunity (HBP22).
 However, if taken in excess the potion causes giddiness, recklessness, and dangerous overconfidence, and it is highly toxic in large quantities (HBP9).